vladimir-vovk/typescript-node/README.md

 # Node project with Typescript in 5 minutes

-Based on excellent [article](https://levelup.gitconnected.com/how-to-set-up-a-typescript-node-js-app-in-5-minutes-93ffee3b1768) by Trey Huffine
+> Based on excellent [article](https://levelup.gitconnected.com/how-to-set-up-a-typescript-node-js-app-in-5-minutes-93ffee3b1768) by Trey Huffine.

 Create directory for your new project